SAFEGUARDING CHILDREN AT ASTON HALL JUNIOR AND INFANT SCHOOL

 - Undertake that role so as to enable children and young people at our school to have the best outcomes.

-Our Safeguarding Policy gives clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school and it is available to download here.
+Our Safeguarding Policy gives clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school and it is available to download on our policies page.

 Our school fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our school.
 The elements of our policy are prevention, protection and support and the policy applies to all pupils, staff, parents, governors, volunteers and visitors.